dnguyend/jax-rb/README.md

 * Simulation for the manifolds in the article are in the folder tests/run.
 See the README under the tests/run folder.

 ## Tests
-* See the README file in the test folder for testing the connection, projection, Laplace-Beltrami operator and the drift.
+* See the README file in the folder 'tests' for testing the connection, projection, Laplace-Beltrami operator and the drift.